Lesson 1C - GPU Sharing & Fractional GPUs with HAMi¶

 ๐ Related runbooks: cuda-visible-devices-debugging.md, device-plugin-not-advertising-gpus.md, gpu-memory-pressure.md.

-โก๏ธ Next: Lesson 2 - Slurm GPU Workload Management.
+โก๏ธ Next: run the hands-on lab - HAMi scheduling simulation (free, no GPU).
+Then continue to Lesson 1D - GPU fleet scale simulation with Volcano for gang scheduling at fleet scale, or on to Lesson 2 - Slurm GPU Workload Management.
 The real isolation half of this lesson is run later, in Lesson 6 - Real GPU, alongside the other real-hardware work - one rental, everything at once.